ajump2/3D_Printing/README.md

 Before changing your unit steps in configuration.h, you should test to see if your extruders are working, and try a test using only one extruder.

-If underextruding, or the motor skips, or any problems with feeding; go to your ARMS Board and adjust the stepper drivers for the extruders.
+If underextruding, or the motor skips, or any problems with feeding; go to your RAMPS Board and adjust the stepper drivers for the extruders.
 By turning the screws you increase the total current for the extruder motors, this is necessary when upgrading from direct drive as the filament has a longer distance to travel.

 If this fails, attempt changing heat settings (I've only tested PLA, and I'm running around 190-195C).
 If both of these steps fail, move on to the next step.